Sunglasses Lens Coatings and Treatments: Expert Guide

 Recommendation: The Ray-Ban Classic Wayfarer sunglasses are a timeless choice with 100% UV protection.
 Plus, they look damn good on just about everyone.

-Here’s what they do:
+Here’s what AR coatings actually do:

-- Reduce eye strain during long days outdoors
+Less eye strain during long sunny days

 Recommendation: Check out the Maui Jim World Cup sunglasses with an anti-reflective coating.
 They’re perfect for driving and water sports.